Stony Lake (Ontario)

 Stony Lake (also called Stoney Lake) is a lake in Peterborough County in central Ontario, Canada.
-There are three interconnected lakes (Upper Stony Lake to the northeast, Stony Lake in the centre, and Clear Lake to the southwest) which together are known as Stony or Stoney Lake.
-Stoney Lake forms the eastern end of the Kawartha Lakes region.
+There are three interconnected lakes (Upper Stony Lake to the northeast, Stony Lake in the centre, and Clear Lake to the southwest) which together are known as Stony (or Stoney) Lake.
+Stony Lake forms the eastern end of the Kawartha Lakes region and is part of the Trent-Severn Waterway.
 It is primarily a summer cottage area but there are many permanent residences on the lakes.